cerebral/cerebral/docs/docs/docs/tutorial/actions.md

 **Before you start,** [load this BIN on Webpackbin](https://webpackbin-prod.firebaseapp.com/#/bins/-KdBPZwKFDQKkAcUqRte)

-Signals can take a props-object which can be further processed by its actions.
+Signals can take a props-object which can then be accessed or processed by any subsequent action.

 Let us say you have a user input which should get written to state.
-As we now know, the only correct way to write to state is to use **signals** with **actions**.
+As we now know, the correct way to write any state change is to use **signals** with **actions**.

-Just like we grabbed the **state** from the context of an action, we can also grab the **props**.
-This props object can be populated when a signal triggers and it can also be extended by actions.
+Just like we are able to grab the **state** from the context of an action, we can also grab the **props**.
+This props object can be populated when a signal triggers and it can be further extended using actions.
 Any object returned from an action will be merged into the current props and passed to the next action.

 ## Create an action
 Let us create a new action that will take a prop from the signal and add some exclamation marks.